 This election cycle, Rebecca Bell-Metereau is the Democratic Candidate for the State Board of Education.
 Despite her candidacy, Bell-Metereau is unsuitable to the position for which she is running.
-In 2010 she helped run a smear campaign against her opponent David Barton, which resulted in a lawsuit and settlement made by Bell-Metereau.
-She and Judy Jennings created a video “A True Tale From Texas,” which, according to Bell-Metereau’s apology to Barton, “created a false impression about David Barton…to discredit our Republican Party political opponents on the State Board of Education, and those on whom they relied, by depicting their positions politically extreme and detrimental to education.”
+In 2010 she helped run a smear campaign against her opponent Ken Mercer, which resulted in a lawsuit and settlement made by Bell-Metereau.
+She and Judy Jennings created a video “A True Tale From Texas,” which, according to Bell-Metereau’s apology to Mercer, “created a false impression about David Barton…to discredit our Republican Party political opponents on the State Board of Education, and those on whom they relied, by depicting their positions politically extreme and detrimental to education.”

 In the video, Jennings and Bell-Metereau stated that Barton was known for speaking at white supremacist rallies and implied that he himself is a white supremacist.
 This statement is false.
 Barton, nor any of his associates on the State Board of Education are associated with or supportive of white supremacists.